AAQEP Accreditation 2022

 To ensure reliable administration, the school counseling program is providing training to all site supervisors, per requirements of our accreditation body, CCTC.
 The Field Practice Coordinator provides those trainings and will ensure that all site supervisors and practicum instructors are also being trained on how to evaluate the students, using the assessments provided and the directions provided by the instrument developers.

 These evaluation measures also help us ensure fairness for candidates and the future school sites that they will serve.
 Using the point scale assessments helped us to identify candidates who are struggling.
 We then use the Clinical Review process to help underperforming candidates to improve.
 If candidates do not meet goals set in conjunction with the Clinical Review Committee, they will be referred to Student Affairs for dismissal from the program.
-We have consulted and will continue to consult accreditation standards and our partnerships for improvements.
+We have consulted and will continue to consult accreditation standards and our partnerships for improvements. - Exit Survey: We use an exit survey to assess completer’s perceptions of various aspects of the

 All program completers respond to items asking about their preparation of general pedagogical skills, such as their perception of how well the program prepared them to engage in individual and group counseling skills with specific group of students.
 In this way, the survey is a valid measure of completers’ perceptions of the program.